-I Need to do my Exercising on a Budget
+I Need To Do My Exercising on a Budget

-I live on a really tight budget because I have too.
-When you are poor, you really can’t go out and make purchases based on something that you hopefully will start doing.
+I live on a really tight budget because I have to.
+When you are poor, you really can’t make purchases based on something you will hopefully start doing.
 I need to really think about every purchase and purchasing hand weights in anticipation of me working out is just foolhardy.

 Of course, my mind started racing- I really should get a new DVD- this one is so old.
 I need new weights.
-I need a good yoga mat.
-A nice new water bottle.
+I need a good yoga mat—a nice new water bottle.
 I can do this for hours- think of things I need to get started.

 Have You Ever Spent Tons of Money on a New Hobby or Health Kick?
 I Am Tempted To Do It All the Time!